12th March 2018, 10:35

 However Billy Boston, arguably one of the best players ever to have picked up a rugby ball, played many times for Great Britain but didn’t ever win a full Welsh cap.
 It was colour that allegedly kept him out of the Welsh RU side and with industry booming in the 1950s and 1960s, there was a lack of Welshmen in rugby league, so a side was only formed twice during Boston’s career and he was injured for both.
 Just a solitary game for Wales against “France B”, played at the same time that England faced the full French side, was the only time he swapped the cherry and white of Wigan for the red of Wales.
 He was awarded a cap for that by Wales Rugby League in 2016.

-In total, we believe there have been 99 players who have played for Wales in two codes.
-These are split into three, perhaps four, groups.
+In total, we believe there have been 100 players who have played for Wales in two or more ballsports.
+These are split into four, perhaps five groups.

 First, you have the 94 players who have heritage numbers for Wales in both rugby union and rugby league.
 That’s those who have won a full cap for both countries.